The Youth Ministry activities are currently on “pause” due to the COVID-19 pandemic.

 Our confirmation class uses the “Amazing Faith Journey” program, which was designed specifically for GPC.
 In their own amazing faith journey, 9th graders learn through hands-on activities, discussion, and personal reflection.
 Each group meets a few times throughout the year to talk about God, Presbyterian tradition, and their church.
 In order to find their own place in the congregation and explore their faith, each confirmand also chooses from other activities to complete.
 Confirmands can pick which activities fit them best, such as volunteering at a soup kitchen, attending special worship services, or trying new things in the church.
 By offering a wide variety of choices, the program is flexible enough to help each student express their faith and use their talents.
 At the conclusion of this program in May, confirmands who wish to join the church are welcomed in worship at a service led by the class.
-For more information, contact the Youth Director.
+For more information, contact the Director of Youth Ministries.

 The Youth Choir of 7th through 12th graders rehearses weekly.
 Please refer to Music and Choirs.